sunfishcode/wasm-reference-manual/WebAssembly.md

 ### Linear Memory

-A *linear memory space* is a contiguous, [byte]-addressable, readable and writable range of memory spanning from offset `0` and extending up to a *linear-memory size*, allocated as part of a WebAssembly instance.
+A *linear memory* is a contiguous, [byte]-addressable, readable and writable range of memory spanning from offset `0` and extending up to a *linear-memory size*, allocated as part of a WebAssembly instance.
 The size of a linear memory is always a multiple of the [page] size and may be increased dynamically (with the [`grow_memory`](#grow-memory) instruction) up to an optional declared *maximum size*.
-Linear memory spaces are sandboxed, so they don't overlap with each other or with other parts of a WebAssembly instance, including the call stack, globals, and tables, and their bounds are enforced.
+Linear memories are sandboxed, so they don't overlap with each other or with other parts of a WebAssembly instance, including the call stack, globals, and tables, and their bounds are enforced.

-Linear-memory spaces can either be [defined by a module](#linear-memory-section) or [imported](#import-section).
+Linear memories can either be [defined by a module](#linear-memory-section) or [imported](#import-section).

 ### Tables

-A *table* is similar to a [linear-memory] space whose elements, instead of being bytes, are opaque values.
+A *table* is similar to a [linear memory] whose elements, instead of being bytes, are opaque values.
 Each table has a [table element type] specifying what kind of data they hold.
 A table of `anyfunc` is used as the index space for [indirect calls](#indirect-call).